How much does it cost to put a dog or cat to sleep in the UK?

 Wedding flowers cover everything from the bridal bouquet to the buttonholes, table centrepieces and ceremony arch, so the total creeps up quietly.

-The wedding dress carries a lot of emotional weight and a wide price range to match, from high-street rails to designer boutiques.
+The wedding dress carries more emotional weight than any other line in the budget, and the price range to match is enormous, from high-street rails to designer boutiques.

 Median £1,532 across 9 real prices

-A live band brings an energy to the reception that is hard to match, which is why many couples treat it as the centrepiece of the evening.
+A live band brings an energy to the reception that a playlist cannot match, which is why many couples treat it as the centrepiece of the evening rather than a background extra.

 Median £1,500 across 7 real prices